projectacrn/acrn-hypervisor/doc/tutorials/acrn-dm_QoS.rst

 How to use ACRN-DM QoS
 **********************
 #.
-Follow :ref:`getting-started-apl-nuc` to boot "The ACRN Service OS" based on Clear Linux 29970 (ACRN tag v1.1).
+Follow :ref:`kbl-nuc-sdc` to boot "The ACRN Service OS" based on Clear Linux 29970 (ACRN tag v1.1).

 #.
 Add these parameters to the ``runC.json`` file: